-- 1. The BM-SC sends a Session Stop Request message to the MBMS GW listed in the "list of down stream nodes" parameter of affected MBMS Bearer Context to indicate the end of session and the bearer plane resources can be released.
+- 1. The BM-SC sends a Session Stop Request message (MBMS data transfer stop, ...) to the MBMS GW listed in the "list of down stream nodes" parameter of affected MBMS Bearer Context to indicate the end of session and the bearer plane resources can be released.
 The MBMS Bearer Context is uniquely identified by the TMGI or the combination of TMGI and Flow Identifier.
 The BM-SC sets the state attribute of its MBMS Bearer Context to 'Standby'.
 The MBMS GW responses with Session Stop Response and release its information regarding the session. - 2.
 The MBMS GW forwards Session Stop Request message to the MME/SGSN which previously received the Session Start Request message, release the corresponding bearer plane resources to E-UTRAN/UTRAN and sets the state attribute of its MBMS Bearer Context to 'Standby'.
 The MBMS GW releases the MBMS Bearer Context in case of a broadcast MBMS bearer service. - 3.
 MME/SGSN forwards Session Stop Request message to the E-UTRAN/UTRAN which previously received the Session Start Request message and sets the state attribute of its MBMS bearer Context to 'Standby'.
 Each E-UTRAN/UTRAN responds with Session Stop Response message to the MME/SGSN.
-The MME/SGSN releases the MBMS Bearer Context in case of a broadcast MBMS bearer service. - 3a If the E-UTRAN/UTRAN is using IP multicast distribution it shall disable reception from the IP backbone of the particular MBMS bearer service according to RFC 3376 [19], RFC 3810 [20] and RFC 4604 [22]. - 4.
+The MME/SGSN releases the MBMS Bearer Context in case of a broadcast MBMS bearer service. - 3a If the E-UTRAN/UTRAN is using IP multicast distribution it shall disable reception from the IP backbone of the particular MBMS bearer service according to RFC 3376 [19], RFC 3810 [20] and RFC 4604 [22].
+If several MBMS bearer services shares the same IP multicast address, the reception from the IP backbone shall only be disabled when the last MBMS bearer service that has used a shared IP multicast address is stopped. - 4.
 The E-UTRAN/UTRAN releases the affected resources and removes the MBMS Bearer Context (in E-UTRAN) or sets the state attribute of its MBMS Bearer Context to 'Standby' (in UTRAN).
+For E-UTRAN the release of the radio resources are scheduled using the MBMS data transfer stop parameter if present.
+It may be provided by the BM-SC in the Session Stop signalling.
+The MBMS data transfer stop parameter is not used by UTRAN.